ethereum/EIPs/EIPS/eip-EVM+.md

 ## Specification

+The proposed functions (+,-,*,/,exp,ln,sin) form a small set that combined enable all calculation of all elementary functions, which includes the sets of sums, products, roots and compositions of finitely many polynomial, rational, trigonometric, hyperbolic, and exponential functions, including their inverse functions.

+a^b = exp(b * ln(a)) gives us powers and polynomials.
+cos(a) = sin(tau/4-a), tan(a)=sin(a)/cos(a), etc., gives us all of trigonometry.

+together with arithmetic, we get all elementary functions.

+### DECNEG instead of DECSUB

+Negation is a more general operation vs subtraction.
+OPCODEs should be as fundamental as possible and as complex as desirable.
+For the same reason, we have DECINV instead of DECDIV.

+DECSUB(a,b) = DECADD(a,DECNEG(b))
+DECDIV(a,b) = DECMUL(a,DECINV(b))

+###

+### math/big

+The implementation allows arbitrary precision, in theory.
+In practice, resources are always finite.

+The implementation uses the same lib as used for the stack (uint256).
+Using math/big would allow for arbitrary[*] intermediate precision.
+That version is also functional, on another branch.
+Even tho using math/big, input and output values have to fit into the stack.
+Using uint256 is much faster, natural for the stack and still allows for far more precision that most applications need.

 <!--
   The Specification section should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (besu, erigon, ethereumjs, go-ethereum, nethermind, or others).